Skip to content

 Key Features of Self-hosted LLM:

-Compliance and Control: Self-hosting ensures adherence to industry-specific regulations and data governance policies, which is critical for sectors like healthcare, finance, and government.
+• Compliance and Control: Ensure adherence to industry regulations and data governance policies.

-Integration: Seamlessly integrate the LLM with existing systems, databases, and workflows, ensuring smooth operation within the organization’s tech ecosystem.
+• Integration: Smoothly connect the LLM with existing systems, databases, and workflows.

 Actions: